mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0xDADA           | GREASE                   | Y | -   | -    | RFC 9420 |
 | 0xEAEA           | GREASE                   | Y | -   | -    | RFC 9420 |
 | 0xF000  - 0xFFFF | Reserved for Private Use | - | -   | -    | RFC 9420 |
+{: title="MLS Proposal Types Registry" }

 ## MLS Credential Types

-This registry lists identifiers for types of credentials that can be used for authentication in the MLS protocol.
+The "MLS Credential Types" registry lists identifiers for types of credentials that can be used for authentication in the MLS protocol.
 The credential type field is two bytes wide, so valid credential type values are in the range 0x0000 to 0xFFFF.